-Amended by a vote of the membership on May 16, 2016
+Amended by a vote of the membership on January 28, 2022

 The name of this organization is Learning Forward (“the corporation” or “Learning Forward”).

-Learning Forward’s purpose is to build the capacity of all educators to create and sustain high-quality professional learning to improve outcomes for all students.
+Learning Forward’s purpose is to build the capacity of all educators to create and sustain high-‐quality professional learning to improve outcomes for all students.

-Meetings of Members; Notices; Voting
+Meetings of Voting Members; Notices; Voting

-The annual meeting of the membership shall be held at such time and place as designated by the Board of Trustees.
+The annual meeting of the voting membership shall be held at such time and place as designated by the Board of Trustees.
 Members shall be notified at least thirty (30) days in advance.

-Any notice of a meeting or election to members given by Learning Forward, and any notice whatsoever required to be given under the provisions of these Bylaws to any member, Director, officer or committee member for any other reason, may be given in writing by mail, or by telegraph, telex, cable, wireless, facsimile, e-mail or other electronic mail, or any other means of electronic transmission (referred to below as “being given by the use of authorized communications equipment”), addressed or transmitted to such person at such address as appears on the books and records of Learning Forward, or by publication on the Learning Forward website, or in any manner permitted by applicable law.
+Any notice of a meeting given by Learning Forward, and any notice whatsoever required to be given under the provisions of these Bylaws to any voting member, Trustee, officer or committee member for any other reason, may be given in writing by mail, or by telegraph, telex, cable, wireless, facsimile, e-mail or other electronic mail, or any other means of electronic transmission (referred to below as “being given by the use of authorized communications equipment”), addressed or transmitted to such person at such address as appears on the books and records of Learning Forward, or by publication on the Learning Forward website, or in any manner permitted by applicable law.
 Any notice to be given by the use of authorized communications equipment shall be deemed to be given at the time the notice is successfully transmitted to the person entitled thereto or published on the website.
 Any notice required or permitted to be given by overnight delivery shall be deemed to have been given at the time notice is delivered to the overnight delivery courier service, addressed to the person entitled thereto at his or her address, as it appears on the books of Learning Forward.
 An affidavit of the Secretary or other officer or agent of Learning Forward that a notice has been given by a form of electronic transmission shall, in the absence of fraud, be prima facie evidence of the facts stated therein.

-Each member entitled to vote for Trustees or in other matters will be entitled to one vote.
-At any meeting of the members, every member having the right to vote will be entitled to vote in person or by ballot or proxy in a form approved by the Secretary.
-As permitted by Section 1702.20 of the Revised Code of Ohio, voting at elections and votes on other matters may be conducted by mail or by the use of authorized communications equipment.
-A vote through the use of authorized communications equipment or a photographic, photostat, facsimile, or similar reproduction of a vote or writing by the member will be treated as a vote and/or execution in writing.
-Any e-mail or electronic transmission must contain or be accompanied by information from which it can be determined that the transmission was authorized by the member.
+Each voting member entitled to vote for Trustees or in other matters will be entitled to one vote.
+At any meeting of the voting members, every member having the right to vote will be entitled to vote in person or by ballot in a form approved by the Board Secretary.
+As permitted by Section 1702.20 of the Revised Code of Ohio, voting at elections and votes on other matters may be conducted by mail or using authorized communications equipment.
+A vote using authorized communications equipment or a photographic, photostat, facsimile, or similar reproduction of a vote or writing by the member will be treated as a vote and/or execution in writing.
+Any e-‐mail or electronic transmission must contain or be accompanied by information from which it can be determined that the transmission was authorized by the member.

 Board of Trustees